Atinary-technologies/phoenics/README.md

 ## Environment (Optional)

-It is suggested to have a fresh environment in order to avoid to have pip modules compatibility issues.
-This is optional but recommended.
+We suggest to create a new environment for the installation of Phoenics to avoid any compatibility issues with pre-existing python packages.
+This is optional, but recommended.

 This can be done with Venv or Anaconda.